 Banglamphu Really is for budget mided travelers.
 The hotels are clean, but basic and a great option if you are traveling long term around Southeast Asia or Thailand.

-- Casa Nithra – A good Midrange hotel in the heart of old town Banglamphu Area.
-Rooftop pool, 5-minute walk to Khao San Road.
+- Casa Nithra – A good Midrange boutique hotel in the heart of old town Banglamphu Area.
+Rooftop outdoor pool, 5-minute walk to Khao San Road.

 - Bann Chantra – Lovely BnB in a traditional Thai Home.
 Good for people looking for a traditional experience.

 - New Siam Guest House – We stayed at the new Siam Guesthouse on our very first trip to Bangkok 20 years ago.
 And we have gone back to it a few times.
 Great location and cheap.